 The work of a prosthodontist can be stressful, mainly because patients have unrealistic expectations or if something goes wrong during a procedure.
 One of the main stressors for dentists is time.
-Being a dentist requires incredible time management and long hours of work, which can be exhausting and incredibly stressful.
-The dentist should be equally focused and dedicated to each patient, but as time goes on and you get tired, it can be difficult to provide the best service possible.
+Being a dentist requires incredible time management and long hours of work, which can be exhausting and incredibly overwhelming.
+The dentist should be equally focused and dedicated to each patient, but as time passes and fatigue sets in, it can be difficult to provide the best service possible.

-Prosthodontics is a high-stress, high-risk profession.
-It requires a working knowledge of medicine, physics, materials and art, all with great attention to detail.
+Prosthodontics is a high-pressure, high-risk profession.
+It necessitates an understanding of medicine, physics, materials, and art, all with great attention to detail.
 If you are an office owner, you also own a business with the associated risks and liabilities.
 How long does it take to become a prosthodontist?
 Prosthodontists must earn a bachelor's degree, complete dental school, and complete a prosthodontic education or residency program.

 As such, it may take 11 to 13 years of education after high school to become a prosthodontist.
 The average dentist spends most of his life confined to a small, sometimes windowless, 7-foot operating room.
 This space is smaller than the cells of our penitentiary institutions.
 The work is intricate and meticulous and takes place in a limited oral space.
 The procedures are physically and mentally draining, and as a result, tension, back problems, circulatory disorders, and fatigue are common.